Creating your own static and dynamic vocabularies

 into a class that is initialised with the group name:

-from zope.interface import implements class GroupMembers(object): """Context source binder to provide a vocabulary of users in a given group. """ implements(IContextSourceBinder) def __init__(self, group_name): self.group_name = group_name def __call__(self, context): acl_users = getToolByName(context, 'acl_users') group = acl_users.getGroupById(self.group_name) terms = if group is not None: for member_id in group.getMemberIds(): user = acl_users.getUserById(member_id) if user is not None: member_name = user.getProperty('fullname') or member_id terms.append(SimpleVocabulary.createTerm(member_id, str(member_id), member_name)) return SimpleVocabulary(terms)
+class GroupMembers(object): """Context source binder to provide a vocabulary of users in a given group. """ grok.implements(IContextSourceBinder) def __init__(self, group_name): self.group_name = group_name def __call__(self, context): acl_users = getToolByName(context, 'acl_users') group = acl_users.getGroupById(self.group_name) terms = if group is not None: for member_id in group.getMemberIds(): user = acl_users.getUserById(member_id) if user is not None: member_name = user.getProperty('fullname') or member_id terms.append(SimpleVocabulary.createTerm(member_id, str(member_id), member_name)) return SimpleVocabulary(terms)